 Every sales cycle starts with the comprehensive analysis of a product and its environment.
 What are you selling?
 How can it help and whom?
 Who are those companies and individuals within them that desperately need your product or service?
 In what way will their life become better?

-There are tons of question.
+There are tons of questions.
 And it’s the marketing department that should answer all of them.
 Based on this analysis, marketers create a unique sale proposition along with the buyer persona for a particular product or service.
 They establish a framework for your sales team to operate.

 All the other people working within the cycle will align with these guidelines, but only if they are competent.
 If there’s no buying persona and no understanding of USP, your sales process will be chaos.
 For example, your sales development reps will have to waste their precious time inventing the value of your product.